Ted Kaczynski: Later bombings

 In 1981, a package bearing the return address of a Brigham Young University professor of electrical engineering, LeRoy Wood Bearnson, was discovered in a hallway at the University of Utah.
-It was brought to the campus police, and was defused by a bomb squad.
-In May of the following year, a bomb was sent to Patrick C. Fischer, a professor of computer science at Vanderbilt University.
-Fischer was on vacation in Puerto Rico at the time; his secretary, Janet Smith, opened the bomb and received injuries to her face and arms.
+It was brought to the campus police and was defused by a bomb squad.
+The following May, a bomb was sent to Patrick C. Fischer, a professor of computer science at Vanderbilt University.
+The package exploded when Fischer's secretary, Janet Smith, opened it, and Smith received injuries to her face and arms.

 Kaczynski's next two bombs targeted people at the University of California, Berkeley.
 The first, in July 1982, caused serious injuries to engineering professor Diogenes Angelakos.
 Nearly three years later, in May 1985, John Hauser, a graduate student and captain in the United States Air Force, lost four fingers and the vision in one eye.
 Kaczynski handcrafted the bomb from wooden parts.
 A bomb sent to the Boeing Company in Auburn, Washington, was defused by a bomb squad the following month.
-In November 1985, professor James V. McConnell and research assistant Nicklaus Suino were both severely injured after Suino opened a mail bomb addressed to McConnell.
+In November 1985, Professor James V. McConnell and research assistant Nicklaus Suino were both severely injured after Suino opened a mail bomb addressed to McConnell.

-In late 1985, a nail-and-splinter-loaded bomb placed in the parking lot of his store in Sacramento, California, killed 38-year-old computer store owner Hugh Scrutton.
-A similar attack against a computer store took place in Salt Lake City, Utah, on February 20, 1987.
-The bomb, disguised as a piece of lumber, injured Gary Wright when he attempted to remove it from the store's parking lot.
-The explosion severed nerves in Wright's left arm and propelled over 200 pieces of shrapnel into his body.
+In late 1985, a nail-and-splinter-loaded bomb in the parking lot of a computer store in Sacramento, California, killed the 38-year-old owner of the store, Hugh Scrutton.
+On February 20, 1987, a bomb disguised as a piece of lumber injured Gary Wright in the parking lot of a computer store in Salt Lake City, Utah; nerves in Wright's left arm were severed, and at least 200 pieces of shrapnel entered his body.
 Kaczynski was spotted while planting the Salt Lake City bomb.
 This led to a widely distributed sketch of the suspect as a hooded man with a mustache and aviator sunglasses.

 In 1993, after a six-year break, Kaczynski mailed a bomb to the home of Charles Epstein from the University of California, San Francisco.
 Epstein lost several fingers upon opening the package.
-In the same weekend, Kaczynski mailed a bomb to David Gelernter, a computer science professor at Yale University.
+On the same weekend, Kaczynski mailed a bomb to David Gelernter, a computer science professor at Yale University.
 Gelernter lost sight in one eye, hearing in one ear, and a portion of his right hand.

 In 1994, Burson-Marsteller executive Thomas J. Mosser was killed after opening a mail bomb sent to his home in New Jersey.
 In a letter to The New York Times, Kaczynski wrote he had sent the bomb because of Mosser's work repairing the public image of Exxon after the Exxon Valdez oil spill.
 This was followed by the 1995 murder of Gilbert Brent Murray, president of the timber industry lobbying group California Forestry Association, by a mail bomb addressed to previous president William Dennison, who had retired.
-Geneticist Phillip Sharp at the Massachusetts Institute of Technology received a threatening letter shortly afterwards.
+Geneticist Phillip Sharp at the Massachusetts Institute of Technology received a threatening letter shortly afterward.